jackdewinter/pyscan/README.md

 If adding, removing, or enabling tests, this is useful to make sure that the count of changed tests is as expected.
 If making any changes to the code that the tests are covering, this is useful to see what effect the change has on code coverage metrics.

-Our team uses test driven development and maintains a high code coverage metric for all our projects.
+Our team uses test driven development and keeps a high code coverage metric for all our projects.
 The Project Summarizer tool allows us to see the impact of our current changes on the current existing tests, enabled and disabled.
 It also allows us to keep track of the impact of any code changes on our coverage metrics.
 With both summaries, if the reported information is outside of our expectations, we can then look at the more comprehensive reports to find that needed information.